June 1989 Greek parliamentary election: Electoral system

-Irregularities
+Results

-Irregularities and poor vote handling and counting were reported on election day.
+Irregularities in vote handling and counting were reported on election day.
 Antonis Tritsis, a PASOK defector and leader of Greek Radical Movement, accused the state officials of not sending his party ballots to many polling stations.
 Mitsotakis also accused the government of failing to send the election officials to their appointed polling stations or of delaying the opening.
 Both New Democracy and Synaspismos were irritated by the refusal of the Ministry of Interior to release the official vote count, which was released a week later.